 The information relating to the Mineral Resource estimates reported herein for the Cameron Gold Project is derived from the sections of the Technical Report dated 28 July 2014 prepared for Chalice Gold Mines Limited by Mr. Peter Ball of Datageo Geological Consultants who is a Chartered Professional and Member of the Australasian Institute of Mining and Metallurgy.
 Mr Peter Ball is a consultant to the Company and is an independent Qualified Person as that term is defined in National Instrument 43-101.
-Mr. Ball has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 edition of the Australasian Code for Reporting of Exploration Results, Minerals Resources and Ore Reserves, and is a Qualified Person under National Instrument 43-101 - 'Standards of Disclosure for Mineral Projects'.
-The Qualified Person has verified the data disclosed in this release, including sampling, analytical and test data underlying the information contained in this release.
-Mr. Ball consents to the inclusion in the announcement of the matters based on his information in the form and context in which it appears.
+Mr. Ball has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 edition of the Australasian Code for Reporting of Exploration Results, Minerals Resources and is a Qualified Person under National Instrument 43-101 - 'Standards of Disclosure for Mineral Projects'.
+The Qualified Person has verified the announcement of the matters based on his information in the form and context in which it appears.